garrandall/popular-music-data/tracks/what-you-get-is-what-you-see-tina-turner.md

 Doesn't matter, doesn't matter at all
 I don't want your kind of love
 Ain't nothing else to it
-I don't want your kind of love, oooohh
+I don't want your kind of love, oh
 What you get is what you see